What is 3D TV?

 3D TVs polarise the original 3D pictures into separate images.
 Seen with the naked eye, the picture appears to be blurred, but if you put on 3D glasses, the separate images are directed to either your right or left eye, creating the impression of depth.

-It’s worth bearing in mind that there’s really no such thing as an exclusively 3D TV.
+It’s worth bearing in mind that there's really no such thing as an exclusively 3D TV.
 Rather there are TVs that come with 3D as a feature.
-You can use them to watch your usual 2D TV and films, but also 3D content providing you own a 3D Blu-ray player and 3D Blu-ray disc or have access to 3D programs through your Sky subscription for example.
-You'll get the best possible experience by viewing 3D films on a Which?
-Best Buy Blu-ray player.
+You can use them to watch your usual 2D TV and films, but also 3D content providing you own a Best Buy Blu-ray player, or have access to 3D programs through your TV provider, such as Sky or Virgin Media.

 3D TV: What you need to know

-- Screen size: you can get 3D on a wide range of TVs to suit all budgets, but to really enjoy the experience go for as big a TV as possible.
-3D doesn’t always work well on a small screen, so we'd recommend a minimum of 32-inches.
+- Screen size: You can get 3D on a wide range of TVs to suit all budgets, but to really enjoy the experience go for as big a screen as you can afford.
+3D doesn’t always work well on a small TV, so we'd recommend 40-inches or larger.

-- Viewing distance: for the best 3D experience you should watch from the optimal distance.
-Measure four times the height of your TV’s screen, and then ensure you’re sitting that distance away from the set.
+- Viewing distance: For the best 3D experience you should watch from the optimal distance.
+Measure two and a half times the height of your TV’s screen, and then ensure you’re sitting that distance away from the set.
 If you’re viewing the TV at an angle, such as 45 degrees, the 3D effect is likely to fade and other picture problems may materialise (see the ‘What's 3D picture quality like?’ section below).

 There are two main 3D technologies - passive and active - and each has its own pros and cons.
 The big TV manufacturers have adopted both technologies, although LG has mostly focussed on passive 3D, while Panasonic, Samsung and Sony are more involved with active 3D.